[vc_row][vc_column][vc_empty_space][vc_custom_heading text=”Changing Practice:

 About the Author

-Linda Diamond is President of Consortium on Reaching Excellence in Education (CORE).
+Linda Diamond is Past-President of CORE, Inc..
 She is a former school administrator and author of the Teaching Reading Sourcebook and Assessing Reading: Multiple Measures.

 Darling-Hammond, L., Chung Wei, R., Andree, A., & Richardson, N.(2009).
 Professional learning in the learning profession: A status report on teacher development in the United States and abroad.
 Oxford, OH: National Staff Development Council.

 Fuller, J. (2001).
 Effective strategies for creating change within the educational system: A three-cycle action research study.
 Retrieved March 2016 from http://files.eric.ed.gov/fulltext/ED453597.pdf.